textkernel/tx-dotnet/examples/Parsing/Parsing with Geocoding and Indexing.md

         Console.WriteLine("Success!");
     }
-    catch (SovrenUsableResumeException e)
+    catch (TxUsableResumeException e)
     {
         //this indicates an error occurred when geocoding or indexing, but the parsed resume
         //may still be usable

         //do something with e.Response.Value.ResumeData if it has good data }
-    catch (SovrenException e)
+    catch (TxException e)
     {
-        //the document could not be parsed, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
+        //the document could not be parsed, always try/catch for TxExceptions when using TxClient Console.WriteLine($"Error: {e.TxErrorCode}, Message: {e.Message}");
     }

     Console.ReadKey();